csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

  * Essentially, we want to understand how (and why) you ended up with your current product and process plan.
  * This section is useful for important information regarding your decision making process that may not necessarily fit in other sections.

- 1. During our discussion with our partner, we noticed that the target audience of the application may have difficult access to the internet  Thus we made the decision to make a majority of our application run offline.
+ 1. During our discussion with our partner, we noticed that the target audience of the application may have difficult access to the internet.
+Thus we made the decision to make a majority of our application run offline.
 The only part of the app that requires internet is sending the workshop result to the teacher/insturctor.
 This design choice will allow people without stable access to the internet to utilize the application without compromising the user experience and help us to reach more target audiences.

+2. During our team meeting, we made an agreement on the team structure.
+Our team will be separated into three small groups, which are front end group, back end group and database group.
+Each group will contain two to three person.
+But in the future, group size could change, people could be moved to a different group and the group work scope could also be modified.
+Therefore we can be flexible enough to maximize our productivity.